sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 component's scalp map.
 These components have been excluded from clustering (see [component clustering](/tutorial/10_Group_analysis/component_clustering_tools.html) tutorial for more information on how to exclude components from clustering).
-Typing *STUDY.cluster* at the Matlab command line returns
+Typing *STUDY.cluster* at the MATLAB command line returns

 ``` matlab
 >> STUDY.cluster